Do you host webinars for your business? Ever found yourself wondering why your attendance is low or whether you could do

 - By the numbers.
 If you’re more of a numbers person; you can make SEO a science project by using the KEI (keyword effectiveness index) equation.
-This will give specific words a rating based on the number of times a word is searched over the number of webpages displaying the word or phrase.
+This will give specific words a rating based on the number of times a word is searched over the number of webpages displaying the word or phrase, for those in the SEO game is never ending.
 Using this approach will show you what words and phrases can give you the best chance of winning the keyword game.

 Posted on Mar 06, 2013 by Calandra Buckner

 The digital environment is constantly changing.
 Consumers are consistently taking in information through various channels, which include: laptops, desktops, smartphones, tablets, and even smart TV’s.
 Smartphones especially, have become so indispensable to our daily lives that 80% never leave home without their phones in hand.
 Given this shift in devices and usage, organizations need to adopt websites that are functional, searchable, and provide a great user experience to visitors in all aspects.
+There are SEO’s for all types of businesses such as plastic surgeon SEO.
 This is where responsive design comes into play.
 Responsive design refers to having a website that is designed and programmed specifically so that the design layout is universal across all platforms.
 The chief benefit of having a responsive design is that you don’t need to have separate mobile, tablet, and PC versions of your site.
 Responsive design is a shift in how we view websites across all devices.
 However, most don’t realize that a responsive design layout is a little different from a mobile design layout.
 A mobile website refers to designing a website that will appear on smartphones and tablets in the most user friendly way possible for those screen sizes and the correlating style of interaction.
 Design layouts for mobile websites aren’t usually the same or largely congruent to the desktop version of the site.